baldezg/it-services-landing-page/README.md

 ### Technologies Used

-- HTML5 and CSS3: The landing page is built using the latest web technologies to ensure compatibility and performance.
+- React: The landing page is built using React to ensure  exceptional performance and interactivity.
-- Responsive Design Frameworks: We utilize media queries to create a responsive and mobile-friendly layout.
+- React Router: With React Router, the landing page can have multiple pages or views without the need for full page reloads.
-- JavaScript: Enhance the user experience with interactive elements and animations.
+- CSS3: I utilized some capabilities of CSS3 like Flexbox to control the page's layout and media queries to create a responsive and mobile-friendly layout.

 ### Contributions